-Treating end-stage peripheral arterial disease (PAD), better known as critical limb ischemia (CLI), is a daily challenge and requires what basketball player Kobe Bryant refers to as a persistent “Mamba Mentality”, defined as “constantly trying to be the best version of yourself.”
+Treating end-stage peripheral arterial disease (PAD), better known as critical limb ischemia (CLI), is a daily challenge and requires what basketball player Kobe Bryant referred to as a persistent “Mamba Mentality”, defined as “constantly trying to be the best version of yourself.”
 After attending the Amputation Prevention Symposium (AMP) meeting in Chicago for the first time, I realized how little I knew about CLI and how much more there was to learn if I was going to dedicate my career to amputation prevention.
 Passion and hard work alone do not make a CLI operator; it requires the development of advanced skill sets necessary to take care of these “forgotten” patients.
 Best treatment strategies for CLI patients remain unclear, but we do know that by combining advanced training with the formation of specialized vascular teams, techniques can be extended across the vascular care continuum to offer patients their best shot at amputation prevention, because saving limbs means saving lives.1,2 To achieve this goal, CLI operators must first master interventional devices and advanced revascularization tools, a key take-home message of CLI education offered through conferences such as AMP.
 After performing thousands of CLI cases and trialing hundreds of devices, my diagnostic and treatment algorithm for amputation prevention therapy has been simplified into a basic formula: 1) Employ a radial-first diagnostic strategy; 2) Listen to the patient and the wound; 3) Plan the case; 4) Standardize alternative access; 5) Master multilevel, multivessel chronic total occlusion (CTO) crossing; 6) Use the right tool(s) for the job; 7) Employ non-radiation imaging modalities when needed; 8) Anticipate any complication; 9) Ensure wound-directed therapy.
 My guiding principle of CLI treatment is what I call “functional” revascularization, meaning that patients undergo purpose-driven therapy by a CLI team that focuses on achieving wound healing, with the end result encouraging a return to mobility, and ultimately, a functional quality of life for the patient.

 Surgical and endovascular revascularization efforts frequently involve targeting infrapopliteal and inframalleolar lesions.
 These are particularly challenging because of their behind the knee and behind the ankle locations which receive excessive torsional stress and have variable reconstitution and morphology patterns.
 The ability to leave these vessels intact while maximizing outflow and future therapy options is of great importance.
 This creates a unique space for technology which can battle atherosclerosis and calcium in these territories, such as the versatile HawkOne directional atherectomy system.
 CLI “power tools”, as I like to call them, are not only versatile, but have special applications.
 Additional examples include nitinol-caged balloons such as the Chocolate PTA balloon for controlled dilatation and limiting dissections, and the IN.PACT Admiral drug-coated balloon (DCB) for antirestenotic therapy.
 Extra-long balloons such as the Pacific Xtreme PTA balloons have become a major power tool in our CLI shop, given their 300 mm length and .018-inch platform.
 These extra-long balloons make cases efficient as well as reduce dissection potential with prolonged inflations.
 The Pacific Plus balloons give operators the ability to go down to a 2 mm PTA balloon diameter, all while maintaining an .018-inch platform, if required.
 The tapered 2.0 mm(proximal)/1.5 mm(distal) NanoCross Elite PTA balloon is a go-to workhorse for “around the pedal loop” angioplasty, giving it a special place among CLI power tools.
 With the ability to access pedal vessels quickly and cross lesions retrograde through the access needle using CTOP-guided therapy3, the .018-inch 90 cm Trailblazer catheter technique has replaced sheath placement for many tibial access interventions.
 This involves advancing the .018-inch catheter over the wire directly through the skin in place of a sheath and quickly reversing access direction for antegrade intervention, followed by prompt removal of the Trailblazer support catheter.
 This CLI-fighting technique allows for direct visualization of arterial flow in the catheter and minimizes the puncture site size by eliminating the need for sheath placement when performed quickly.